 - It confuses your target customers

-When numbers and special characters are included in your brand name, customers cannot grab it quickly as you expect.
-And this makes it difficult for them to find your brand name on the internet because it causes mistyping issues with these types of brand names.
-For example, there can be a confusion whether to use letters or numbers when typing your brand name.
-Customer is the ultimate goal of a business, so select a brand name that is easy to interact with customers.
+When you have numbers or special characters in a brand name, customers can’t grab it quickly as you expect.
+And this makes it difficult for them to find your brand name on the internet.
+Because it can cause mistyping issues with these types of brand names.
+For example, there can be confusion about whether to use letters or numbers when typing your brand name.
+It is good to select a brand name that is easy to interact with customers.

 - Less Attractive

-When a brand name consists of numbers and special characters make the brand name less eye-catching.
+When a brand name consists of numbers and special characters it makes the brand name less eye-catching.
 For example,

 What is the most attractive brand name for your eye?
 Mostly you select the third one, Google.
 Because all the other brand names include numbers and special characters.

 - Missing Brand Message